abdullah12022skipq/E-Commerce-Api/README.md

 # E-commerce API

-This is a simple E-commerce API built using Node.js and Express.
+This is an E-commerce API built using Node.js and Express.
 The API provides functionalities for product management, cart management, order placement, authentication, and authorization.
 Data is persisted using Supabase.

 ## Table of Contents